-The national budget for FY2021 should give special focus on social safety net programmes (SSNPs) and related activities in view of COVID-19.
-It is true that budgetary allocations for SSNPs have grown in absolute terms as well as a share of GDP over the years; however, majority of the vulnerable groups are still not adequately covered and protected under the programmes.
-The COVID-19 pandemic has worsened the situation of the vulnerable groups, reinforcing the need for additional public investment in the SSNPs.
-In this connection, government's strategy to expand SSNPs as one of the four strategic priorities for the next three fiscal years needs to be proactively pursued.
-SSNP budget excluding pension has been stagnant at 1.7 per cent of GDP over the last decade.
-It is also much lower than the FY2020 target of 2.3 per cent of the GDP outlined in the 7FYP.
+The national budget for FY2020-21 should give special focus on the social safety net programmes (SSNPs) and related activities in light of COVID-19.
+It is true that the budgetary allocations for SSNPs have grown in absolute terms as well as a share of GDP over the years; however, majority of the vulnerable groups are still not adequately covered and protected under the programmes.
+The pandemic has worsened the situation of the vulnerable groups, reinforcing the need for additional public investment in the SSNPs.
+Correspondingly, government's strategy to expand SSNPs as one of the four strategic priorities for the next three fiscal years needs to be proactively pursued.
+SSNP budget, excluding pension, has been stagnant at 1.7 per cent of GDP over the last decade.
+It is also much lower than the FY2019-20 target of 2.3 per cent of the GDP outlined in the Seventh Five Year Plan (7FYP).
 The government should allocate at least 3 per cent of the GDP for SSNPs as outlined in its National Social Security Strategy (NSSS) formulated in 2015.